 Training Development It is a process of increasing knowledge and skills.
 It is a process of learning and growth.
-1 0 It is to enable the overall growth of the better. employee.
+It is to enable the employee to do the job better.
+It is to enable the overall growth of the employee.
 It is a job oriented process.
 It is a career oriented process.